dfinke/ImportExcel/README.md

 - [Creating beautiful Powershell Reports in Excel](https://dfinke.github.io/powershell/2019/07/31/Creating-beautiful-Powershell-Reports-in-Excel.html)
 - [PowerShell Excel and Conditional Formatting](https://dfinke.github.io/powershell/2020/05/02/PowerShell-Excel-and-Conditional-Formatting.html)
 - [Learn to Automate Excel like a Pro with PowerShell](https://dfinke.github.io/powershell/2019/08/29/Learn-to-Automate-Excel-like-a-Pro-with-PowerShell.html)

+## Contributing
+Contributions are welcome!
+Open a pull request to add a feature, fix a bug, or open an issue to discuss a new feature or change.